 Not only should parking be readily available, but also consider the layout of the parking lot or garage.
-If it’s easy to find a parking spot but then difficult to get into it because the spaces or lanes are too narrow, this can also deter shoppers from returning in the future.
+If it is easy to find a parking spot, but then difficult to get into it because the spaces or lanes are too narrow, this can also deter shoppers from returning in the future.

 Beyond the base rent, consider other costs that may affect your bottom line.
 If you are in a retail strip, how much will it cost you to contribute to lawn care, utilities and security?
 If the location is remote, how much more money will you need to spend on marketing?
 Is the location ready for move-in, or will it require significant repairs?
 What are your common area maintenance (CAM) expenses?
 These costs can quickly add up and make a seemingly cheap option into a money pit.